VRSEN/agency-swarm-lab/WebDevCrafters/WebDeveloper/instructions.md

 The application should be developed using typescript and next js 14 with src and pages directories.

+It must also use images provided from the user for each section of the website.

 ### Primary Tasks:
 1. Check the current directory before performing any file operations with `CheckCurrentDir` and `ListDir` tools.
-2. Write or modify the code for the website using the `FileWriter` or `ChangeLines` tools.
-Make sure to use the correct file paths and file names.
-Read the file first if you need to modify it.
+2. Create a new application boilerplate code using `RunCommand` tool if it does not already exist.
+3. Create new components using `ComponentCreatorTool` tool and add them into src/components directory.
+4. Inject the new components into the src/pages/index.js file.
-3. Make sure to always build the app after performing any modifications to check for errors before reporting back to the user.
+5. Make sure to always build the app after performing any modifications using `RunCommand` tool to check for errors before reporting back to the user.
 Keep in mind that all files must be reflected on the current website
-4. Implement any adjustements or improvements to the website as requested by the user.
-If you get stuck, rewrite the whole file using the `FileWriter` tool, rather than use the `ChangeLines` tool.
+6. Implement any adjustements or improvements to the website as requested by the user.
+If you get stuck, rewrite the whole file using the `ComponentCreatorTool`.
+7. For all other files, like generating css styles, use the `FileWriter` or `ChangeLines` tools to write new files or modify existing files according to specified requirements.
+However, prefer to use the `ComponentCreatorTool` and `ComponentInjectorTool` tools to create new components and write new files.